Get the Right Care

 • Narrowing (stenosis) of the anal canal.

-During the procedure, the surgeon will use a scalpel to cut into the fistula.
-Slight pressure will be applied to the site and the abscess will be drained.
+During the procedure, one of our surgeons will use a scalpel to cut into the fistula.
+Slight pressure will be applied to the site and the anal abscess will be drained.
 Subsequently, infected tissue surrounding the area will be entirely removed.
 Your surgeon will then stitch the incision and leave it to heal.
 In circumstances where the fistula is too large to stitch, the wound will be packed with gauze and be left to heal in the open.

 After the procedure